jbuehl/solaredge/README.md

 #### Usage
     python se2state.py options [inFile]

 #### Arguments
     inFile          File containing performance data in JSON format. (default: stdin)
                     The program will follow (wait for new data to be written to) the file.

 #### Options
+    -i inverter[,inverter...]
+Initialize the state file using the specified inverter IDs rather than using an existing one.
     -o stateFile    File containing the current (last read) data values for each inverter and optimizer values from the input file.
 It will be overwritten every time that new data is read.

 #### Examples
     python semonitor.py -t n | tee yyyymmdd.json | python se2state.py -o solar.json